 - A charity with an annual income less than £1 million;

-- A trustee of a trust with a net asset value less than £1 million; or
+- A trustee of a trust with a net asset value of less than £1 million;

-- A personal representative or the residuary beneficiaries of an estate where a person with a complaint died before referring it to the Legal Ombudsman.
+- A personal representative or the residuary beneficiaries of an estate where a person with a complaint died before referring their compliant to the Legal Ombudsman.